 Dr. Michael Roberto is the Trustee Professor of Management at Bryant University in Smithfield, RI.
 He joined the tenured faculty at Bryant after serving for six years on the faculty at Harvard Business School.
-He has also has been a Visiting Associate Professor of Management at New York University's Stern School of Business.
+He has also been a Visiting Associate Professor of Management at New York University's Stern School of Business.

-His research focuses on decision making, teamwork, and leadership.
+His research focuses on decision-making, teamwork, and leadership.
 He has published three books, the latest of which is titled Unlocking Creativity (Wiley, 2019), Why Great Leaders Don't Take Yes For An Answer (2nd edition published in 2013), and Know What You Don't Know (published in 2009).
 He also has developed three Great Courses lecture series, the best-selling Everest Leadership and Team Simulation, and the award-winning Columbia's Final Mission multi-media case study about the 2003 space shuttle accident.

 He received an A.B. with honors from Harvard College in 1991.
 He earned an M.B.A. from Harvard Business School in 1995, graduating as a George F. Baker Scholar.
 He also received his doctorate from Harvard Business School in 2000.

-Virtual - June 08, 2023
+Virtual - November 16, 2023

 |VIEW OUTLINE »||REGISTER »|